vasiliki77/free-genai-bootcamp-2025/README.md

 The app uses Mistral-7B-Instruct-v0.3, a general-purpose instruction-following model.
 Prompt engineering with explicit examples significantly improves translation accuracy into Ancient Greek.
 However, because the model is not fine-tuned specifically for Ancient Greek translation, complex sentences or unusual vocabulary might lead to occasional inaccuracies.

-**Recommended next steps:**
-- Fine-tune a model specifically on a dataset of English-to-Ancient Greek translations for enhanced accuracy.
-- Extend and diversify prompt examples to improve generalization further.

 ### [Host Server API](https://lightning.ai/docs/overview/studios/host-server-apis)